RaffelRavionaldo/Deteksi-status-customer-perusahaan-telekomunikasi/README.md

 The machine learning models that I created are Xgboost and logistic regression, later these two models will be compared which one is better by looking at accuracy, precision, F1-call and recall

-Dalam pembuatan model machine learning ini, hal yang saya lakukan adalah :
+In making this machine learning model, what I did was:
-1. Melakukan Exploratory Data Analysis
+1. Conduct Exploratory Data Analysis
-Pada tahapan ini saya lakukan untuk mengetahui kolom dan baris dari dataframe yang digunakan. lalu mengecek apakah pada dataframe memiliki kolom bernilai null dan duplikat, hasilnya dataframe tidak memiliki data null dan duplikat. lalu saya mengecek jumlah data pelanggan yang churn dan tidak churn, hasilnya untuk data pelanggan churn memiliki data sebanyak 3652 data dan data pelanggan tidak churn sebanyak 598, cukup berbeda jauh sehingga berisiko model akan overfitting sehingga saya memutuskan untuk melakukan sampling sebelum melatih model machine learning.
+At this stage I did it to find out the columns and rows of the dataframe used. then check if the dataframe has the column is null and duplicate, the result is that the dataframe does not have null and duplicate data. then I checked the amount of churn and non-churn customer data, the results for churn customer data have 3652 data and 598 customer data that do not churn, are quite different so there is a risk that the model will overfitting so I decided to do some sampling before training the machine learning model.

-2. Visualisasi Data
+2. Data Visualization
-proses pembuatan visualisasi data yang saya lakukan, saya mulai dari membuat pertanyaan terlebih dahulu, yaitu : daerah mana yang paling banyak memiliki pelanggan churn dan apakah jumlah panggilan pelanggan ke customer service mempengaruhi pelanggan akan churn? hasilnya :
+the process of making the data visualization that I did, I started by making a question first, namely: which areas have the most churn customers and does the number of customer calls affect customer service churn? result :

 ![image](https://user-images.githubusercontent.com/94748637/196013624-396b18b5-d639-4fae-9de2-4e64e3b84948.png)

-Dapat dilihat bahwa pelanggan kita paling banyak berada di area 415 namun di daerah tersebut memiliki jumlah pelanggan churn terbanyak
+It can be seen that most of our customers are in the 415 area but that area has the highest number of churned customers

 ![image](https://user-images.githubusercontent.com/94748637/196013648-8b68b75b-42fe-4fc5-a8a6-ac5e6c2c2e73.png)

-Dari grafik diatas didapatkan informasi bahwa jumlah customer menghubungi customer service call tidak mempengaruhi apakah customer tersebut akan churn atau tidak.
+From the graph above, information is obtained that the number of customers contacting a customer service call does not affect whether the customer will churn or not.

 3. Data preprocessing
-Yang pertama saya lakukan adalah mengubah kolom yang bertipe kategorikal yang memiliki 2 nilai menjadi numeric agar bisa mengetahui korelasi antara kolom kategorik dengan kolom churn
+The first thing I did was change the categorical column which has 2 values to be numeric so I could find out the correlation between the categorical column and the churn column.

-lalu saya melihat korelasi antar kolom dengan kolom churn (karena kolom churn adalah kolom yang ingin di deteksi) dan didapatkan hasil seperti berikut :
+then I looked at the correlation between the columns and the churn column (because the churn column is the column you want to detect) and got the following results:

 ![image](https://user-images.githubusercontent.com/94748637/196013682-f3f1ff5d-e0f9-4d7b-bd0e-f867c72afefd.png)

-Dapat dilihat bahwa korelasi antar kolom dengan kolom churn itu cukup rendah, paling tinggi berada di nilai 0,25. sehingga saya memutuskan untuk mengambil kolom dengan korelasi diatas 0.1
+It can be seen that the correlation between the columns and the churn column is quite low, the highest is at 0.25. so I decided to take a column with a correlation above 0.1

-langkah selanjutnya adalah melakukan standarisasi pada kolom numeric dan one-hot encoding untuk kolom kategorik untuk meningkatkan kualitas dari model machine learning
+The next step is to standardize the numeric column and one-hot encoding for the categorical column to improve the quality of the machine learning model

 4. Sampling
-saya melakukan 2 macam sampling, yaitu oversampling menggunakan SMOTE dan undersampling menggunakan random under sampler. hal ini dilakukan untuk mengetahui apakah ada perbedaan untuk hasil model machine learning yang dilatih menggunakan oversampling dan undersampling
+I did 2 kinds of sampling, namely oversampling using SMOTE and undersampling using a random under sampler. this is done to find out whether there is a difference to the model results machine learning trained using oversampling and undersampling

-5. Membuat model machine learning
+5. Create machine learning models
-Model yang saya buat adalah logistic regression dan XGboost dengan data latih data yang di oversampling dan di undersampling, sehingga total saya membuat 4 model machine learning
+The models I created were logistic regression and XGboost with oversampled and undersampled training data, so that in total I made 4 machine learning models

-6. Evaluasi model machine learning untuk evaluasi yang saya lakukan adalah melihat akurasi, presisi, recall dan F1-score dimana didapatkan model Xgboost dengan data train di oversampling memiliki nilai terbaik. dimana 4 parameter tersebut memiliki nilai diatas 90% sehingga saya putuskan model xgboost dengan data train oversampling yang saya gunakan untuk mendeteksi data test
+6. Evaluation of machine learning models for the evaluation that I did was to look at accuracy, precision, recall and F1-score where it was found that the Xgboost model with the train data in oversampling had the best value. where these 4 parameters have values ​​above 90% so I decided on the xgboost model with oversampling train data which I used to detect test data